Camping in Kandiyohi

 Then, as the crowd began to leave, the three-man boat crews put on their own show, each gunning their three giant Evinrudes and lifting their boats into near-vertical salutes ó nothing athletic, but it required timing, as well as a whole lot of horsepower.

-The next day, we drove around Big Kandiyohi Lake to County Park 1, a very well-kept park at the edge of a farm field.
+The next day, we drove around the lake to Big Kandiyohi Lake County Park West, a very well-kept park at the edge of a farm field.
 As at Park 2, recreational vehicles were packed together ó but they sat in orderly rows on strips of blacktop.

 The bathrooms were clean, the store was welcoming and well stocked, and there was a raft and slide off the narrow beach.
 For a while, we played with baby rabbits in a big, open pen that must be quite an attraction for little kids.

 On our way to Spicer, we spotted Willmar's nice sand beach on the eastern tip of Foot Lake.
-Hardly anyone was there, unlike Spicer's big Saulsbury Beach, also County Park 4.
+Hardly anyone was there, unlike Spicer's big Saulsbury Beach County Park on Green Lake.
 It doesn't have camping, but it's always packed in summer.

 For a while, we watched the cutthroat competition of a beach-volleyball tournament, with teams mostly from the Twin Cities; for lunch, we walked next door and got juicy cheeseburgers off the patio grill at Melvin's.

-Then, we circled Green Lake to County Park 5, a Santee Dakota summer camp until the Dakota had to give it up in 1851.
+Then, we circled Green Lake to Green Lake County Park, a Santee Dakota summer camp until the Dakota had to give it up in 1851.
 The park's hills make it picturesque but problematic for tent campers, and its beach was a little small, though attractive, with a slide and raft.

-Still, it was the nicest we'd seen until we got to County Park 7 on Games Lake, just down the road from Sibley State Park.
+Still, it was the nicest we'd seen until we got to Games Lake County Park just down the road from Sibley State Park.

 Lifeguards watched swimmers from two platforms and from a wakeboard and platform in the water, which had a slide and two rafts.